ben-jacobson/Remora-STM32F4xx-W5500/README.md

 Software PWM is still WIP, please use Hardware PWM for the time being.

 # Hardware PWM
 Hardware PWM is available on wide variety of pins depending on your hardware target.
 Please see the tables below, when setting up your config.txt file, you may choose from the list below.
-Specific STM32 Timers and Channels have been allocated by the module but there are limitations to note:
+Specific STM32 Timers and Channels will been allocated by the driver.
+There are some considerations to note:
-- Any two PWM pins on the same timer (TIMx) will share the same frequency, this frequency should revert to the last pin you defined in your config.txt
+- Any two PWM pins on the same timer (TIMx) will share the same period, and will be set by the last pin defined in config.txt
 - If you don't specify the period in your config.txt, the default is 200
 - The number of PWM pins available will be limited by your remora-eth-3.0 component, which by default is 4.
 You can lift this limit by changing both remora-eth-3.h file and configuration.h file, make sure these match.
 You will need 2 variables for each PWM, first for the duty cycle and another for the variable period should you wish to use that.
 - All PWM pins will have their own dedicated and adjustable duty cycle/period.
-All PWM is variable duty cycle enabling you to create fixed or variable depending on how you configure your HAL.
+By default the PWM will be variable period enabling you to create fixed or variable depending on how you configure your HAL and use the set point variables in Remora.
-- All PWM timers are either 16 or 32 bits wide depending on which TIMx is used, this is more than enough for very fine control over PWM.
+- All PWM timers are either 16 or 32 bits wide depending on which TIMx is used.
+16 bit is more than enough for very fine control over duty cycle.

 **Nucleo F446RE:**
 | GPIO | Timer | Channel |